holdenweb/pycionmea23/README.md

 Note that the Keynote original is > 50MB, and so exceeds the Github advisory limit on file sizes.

-Open _Python_ Scalable from Microcontroller to Supercomputer.pdf_ to read the talk, with quite a few of the slide graphics in it.
+Open _Python Scalable from Microcontroller to Supercomputer.pdf_ to read a slightly expanded version of the talk, with quite a few of the slide graphics in it.